eukkcha/eukkcha/README.md

 # 👋 Hello World! 👋
 I am an undergraduate student at Sejong University in Intelligent Mechatronics Engineering, studying to be an AI developer. <br>
-My Reaserch interests are Artificial Intelligence, NLP, CNN, LLM, Affective Computing and Human-Computer Interaction. <br>
+My Reaserch interests are Artificial Intelligence, NLP, LLM, CNN, Computer Vision and Human-Computer Interaction. <br>

 ## 📊 GitHub stats 📊